axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 ```

 #### DepositRequestedSubscription
-When a user deposit ETH on Ethereum to contract.
-Bridge will listen this event and send it to Ronin
+When a user deposits ETH to a contract on Ethereum, the bridge listens to this event and sends it to Ronin.

 ```mermaid
 graph TD
   requestDepositFor --> |Emit| DepositRequested